victoralvess/lovely-github-cli/README.md

 ## Environment variables

+You can either provide them when running the CLI or using a `.env` file.

 - `DATABASE_URL` [REQUIRED]
 - `GITHUB_TOKEN` [OPTIONAL] - A GitHub token that can make request to the API